 Pursuant to the Charter School Agreement with the School Board, the School Board is paid an administrative fee of up to five percent (5%) of the qualifying revenues of the School.
-In fiscal year 2014, the School met all criteria defined in Florida Statutes as a "High Performing Charter School" and, as an incentive; the administrative fee was reduced from 5% to 2%.
-During the years ended June 30, 2014 and 2013, approximately \$43,000 and \$77,000 were paid to the School Board for administrative fees.
+During the years ended June 30, 2015 and 2014, approximately \$28,000 and \$27,000 were paid to the School Board for administrative fees.
 Pursuant to the Charter School Agreement with the School Board, the School receives from the School Board an FTE for each full-time equivalent student enrolled.
-There were 746 full time students enrolled during the fiscal year ended June 30, 2014.
+There were 119 full time students enrolled during the fiscal year ended June 30, 2015.
 The School also receives other allowances based upon students enrolled.